 Kiarrah came to Rider in search of an academic experience that would prepare her for her future in health sciences.
-What she found was an educational community that embraced collaboration, dedication, and diversity.
-That strong sense of community is what drew Kiarrah to Rider.
-Not only was she a student, but she was a member of a learning environment that encouraged excellence and fellowship.
+Once she arrived on campus, she was immediately drawn to Rider's strong sense of community, and later grew to appreciate how the University embraced collaboration, dedication and diversity.
+Here, Kiarrah was not only a student but a member of a learning environment that encouraged excellence and fellowship.

 My "Anatomy and Physiology," "Exercise Physiology" and "Kinesiology" classes taught me a lot of information that I still apply today, and I enjoyed the hands-on experience in these classes.
 Also, my dedication and perseverance in these challenging classes allowed me to develop a strong passion for a future career in rehabilitation."

 Kiarrah finds herself using the information she learned at Rider in her job today.
 The courses she took and the on-campus jobs that she held gave her the opportunity to gain experience in health and wellness.
 She worked as a sports medicine assistant in Rider's Athletic Training Clinic and a health ambassador for the Department of Recreational Programs.
 These experiences and her research work at Rider led Kiarrah to develop a strong passion in the rehabilitation field for sports medicine.

 Kiarrah is currently working towards a master's degree in athletic training from Thomas Jefferson University as a student in Rider's 4+2 program with the university.
 She believes her coursework, on-campus employment and research experiences with Rider faculty have provided her with the skills and knowledge to succeed in graduate school and in her future career.